hmc-cs111-fall2015/language-design/README.md

 be formal.
 It's fine to say "Jordan believes *A* because *X*.
 Napur disagrees because *Y*." (where Jordan and Napur are the two people writing the response).

-Here is a suggestion for how to work on this assignment.
+Here are some suggestions for how to work on this assignment.
 Following these suggestions should produce good work; but you will be graded on your work, not on whether you followed these suggestions.
 (In particular, we won't be grading based on word count.
 We'll be grading on whether the work satisfies the criteria